magurmach/Cache_Simulation/README.md

 ###Output
 Output will be for read request only.
 For every read request, the program outputs the 1 byte data in **hex** and then is it a hit outputs 1, else 0.
 And then the initial condition of dirty bit when the read request is made.

-####A test input file and corresponding output file has been included.
+####A test input file and corresponding output file has been included for a 256 byte cache with 8 byte block size.